May 18 | Categories: Social Media

 The first rule of thumb of social media best practices is to establish your brand.
 A brand guide, also known as a style guide and brand strategy, is an informed visual plan for your company’s design.
 Your brand guide sets the voice and tone of the content you create.
 They include logos, fonts, colors, and the voice of your company.
 Having an established brand guide sets the stage for who you are on your social media platforms.

 A social media strategy is key for practicing social media.
-A social media strategy is a set of goals that you would like to achieve from your social media presence.
+A social media strategy is a set of goals that you would like to achieve from your social media presence through marketing and advertising.

 One of the most important components is keeping metrics and measuring your data.
 Make buyer personas, your brand guide, and a content marketing strategy.
 Don’t worry, we’ve got your back with strategy development (this can be a tad overwhelming)!

 Your audience should be one of the main components of your social media strategy.
 If you know your audience, then you will know how to market to them.
 It’s essential to know which types of content are best for your audience.